 - Help Center: When an unregistered end user selects a language in the Help Center menu bar and submits a request from that language, their user is created and their language is identified with the language of the Help Center they were viewing upon ticket submission.
 However, you can manually set their language if this is their preferred language.

 - Web widget: Zendesk can detect a user's preferred language from their Web browser preference setting.
 The accept-language header, which is passed via HTTP, contains information about the user's language preference.
-If that is present, the language can be detected upon user creation and sets the language accordingly (as long as you have the language added to your Support account).
+If that is present, the language can be detected in the widget and set wthin Support.
 You can opt to override their browser preference by customizing your Web Widget.
 For more information, see Advanced customization of your Web Widget.